monperrus/airport-by-foot/README.md

 # Airport by foot

 We share instructions on the feasibility and pleasantness of walking to/from airports by foot.
+Runners and cyclists are also welcome :-)

 There is one issue per airport, here is [the list](https://github.com/monperrus/airport-by-foot/issues/):